Asu1996/QuizGame/README.md

 - time limit for answering a question. it is unlimited for now.
 - setup github actions to deploy to Render on push to main branch.
 - setup logs for all requests and responses.

+TODO:
+- fix concurrent requests issue
+    - no use of queues
+    - no queue patterns
+    - no use of other services
+    - no use of nodejs sync code
+    - only db
+    - last resort: transactions & locks